 Color Profile in WorkSpace

-The image below is from this Olympus website.
+The image below was from the previous Olympus website.

 See my Creative Color series Part 6, discussing how to work with color in WorkSpace.
 You could also consider downloading a test version of DxO FilmPack 5.